 All entries for the fair should be thoroughly cooled before packaging on a disposable plate in a Ziploc bag.
 Raw eggs may NOT be used in unbaked items.
-Nuts may not be used in Brownies, Cookies and Cakes; Muffins and Breads; and Pies entries.
+Nuts may not be used in brownies, cookies, cakes, muffins, breads, or pies entries.
 No mixes are permitted, unless specified.